LeastAuthority/deployment_specification/README.rst

 ``deployment_tool_or_script absolute_path_to_this_repository git_reference_to_a_commit``

-The deployment specification consists of a set of files, each file contains a json formatted reference to a git repository and a specific commit therein.
+The deployment specification consists of a set of files, each file contains a comma-separated value formatted reference to a git repository and a specific commit therein.
+Here're some examples of valid values:

+``/home/zancas/some_repository.git,37cff49989c1bf2da39552004c42f34d9a7ab4ae
+/home/zancas/some_other_repository.git,master
+/home/zancas/yetathird.git,1.0``

 The intent is that a deployment tool, perhaps invoked with a git "push-hook", reads those files and executes some combination of copying the indicated data and/or using the indicated data to specify